mrmartineau/zander.wtf-2020/content/words/design-systems-at-fairfx/index.md

 title: Design systems at FairFX
 subtitle: How we are improving customer experience through shared code at FairFX
 date: 2018-10-25
+modified: 2020-05-04
 ---

-[FairFX](https://fairfx.com/)needed to rapidly develop a new system to replace their Perl monolith codebase to a more nimble React/Node/serverless ecosystem.
+~~FairFX~~ now renamed to [Equals](https://equals.co) needed to rapidly develop a new system to replace their Perl monolith codebase to a more nimble React/Node/serverless ecosystem.
 How could we do it in time…?
 Would we be able to build it in time?

 In collaboration with our Design and UX team, we created a component library built with React and a few other technologies.
 We started small, but even at this early stage we were able to identify how it would inevitably grow into a full design system for the business.
 Why do we need a design system?
-There are many new websites and apps being created and they all need to look, feel and behave the same.**They need to be consistent.**
+There are many new websites and apps being created and they all need to look, feel and behave the same. **They need to be consistent.**

 ## Consistency